Career Definition for a Video Producer

 Career and Economic Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), careers in video production will grow by a faster than average amount of 12% from 2016-2026, although many unknowns in the growth of interactive media and the development of new distribution channels make for a somewhat unpredictable future.
 The competition for video producer jobs will continue to be fierce, with many more qualified applicants than jobs.
 Most video producers will contract for a percentage of the production's profits rather than a straight fee, and there are wide disparities in earnings, but the median annual salary in May 2017 was $71,620, per the BLS.
 Unions and guilds within the entertainment industry are influential, and video producers should consider joining the Alliance of Motion Picture and Television Producers and other professional organizations.

 Consider these other options for a career in the film industry:

 Normally having some postsecondary education, along with on-the-job training, these techs set up and operate the equipment used for sound recordings, movies and concerts, in addition to working with the electrical equipment used in TV and radio broadcasts.
 The BLS anticipated average employment growth of 8% during the 2016-2026 decade.
 That same source also revealed their annual median wage in 2017 as $42,650.

 Multimedia Artist and Animator

 Usually earning a bachelor's degree in art or computer graphics while developing an impressive work portfolio, multimedia artists and animators then seek employment creating projects for video games, TV, and movies, in the form of visual effects and animations.
-Nationwide average job growth of 6% was forecast by the BLS, from 2014 through 2024.
-According to the BLS, these artists and animators earned median wages of $63,970 per year in 2015.
+A nationwide average job growth of 8% was forecast by the BLS, for 2016 through 2026.
+According to the BLS, these artists and animators earned median wages of $70,530 per year in 2017.